On Robustness and Chain-of-Thought Consistency of RL-Finetuned VLMs: Evaluating Robustness of Vision-Reasoning Models

 The evaluation of these closed models serves two purposes: (i) to assess whether they remain vulnerable to simple textual interventions, and (ii) to investigate whether such tests reveal systematic gaps between open- and closed-source multimodal reasoning models.

 Our findings are summarized below.

 \paragraph{Closed-source models are less vulnerable to perturbations.} As seen in Figures~\ref{fig:wt_closed_reasoning} and \ref{fig:wc_closed_reasoning}, compared to open-source reasoning models, all closed models demonstrated reduced performance degradation under misleading interventions.
 Introducing disclaimers to incorrect reasoning strings or captions often recovers performance close to baseline.
-Nevertheless, a non-trivial gap persists across models, with o3 typically outperforming o4-mini in the most challenging conditions.
+Nevertheless, a non-trivial gap persists across models, where Gemini-3.1-Pro exhibits the strongest performance and robustness across all datasets.

 \paragraph{Conflicts between modalities expose model weaknesses.} In the Wrong-Caption setting, closed models frequently detect inconsistencies between visual evidence and textual context.
 However, errors often arise when models attempt to reconcile these signals---for example, reinterpreting a cooler as a “bucket” in order to align with a misleading caption.
 Such behavior underscores the difficulty these models face in prioritizing information sources when conflicts occur.
-Gemini-2.5-Pro stands out for occasionally recognizing conflicts explicitly in its reasoning, yet its subsequent decisions are inconsistent.
+Gemini-2.5-Pro and Gemini-3.1-Pro stands out for occasionally recognizing conflicts explicitly in its reasoning, yet its subsequent decisions are inconsistent.
 In some cases, the model prioritizes visual input, while in others it defers to the textual context.
 This oscillation produces variable reasoning behavior, revealing an inconsistent strategy for conflict resolution despite improved baseline robustness.
 We provide some concrete example traces in Appendix~\ref{subsec:gemini_text_vision_conflict}.

 \paragraph{Hallucinations still occur.} Even with improved resilience, closed models are not immune to hallucinations.
 Under Wrong-Think perturbations, we observed spurious generations such as fabricated image URLs.
 While these errors are less frequent than in open-source models, they highlight persistent vulnerabilities and suggest that robustness to contextual noise does not guarantee immunity from hallucination.
 We provide some concrete example traces in Appendix~\ref{subsec:gemini_hallucinations}.